story-ai/story-ai.github.io/index.md

     content:
       id: features
       header: How it works
-      subtitle: Aren't we great at doing things!
+      subtitle:
       content:
         - - icon: archive
             header: Personalised Learning Pathway
             text: >-
               This is your learning home.
-Lessons are in the best order to suit your learning style.
+Your lessons have been put in the best order to suit your learning style.
           - icon: archive
             header: Artificial Intelligence
             text: >-